Cloudyn/azure-enable-diagnostics/README.md

 #Prerequisites
-The following installation task is required once-off:
+The following installation tasks are required once-off.
 Start "Windows PowerShell" with "Run as Administrator"
 ```PowerShell
 Install-Module Azure